shachar2000/todo-app-tidb-kafka/README.md

 TiKV Status: 20180

+---

-Services Description
+## Services Description
-Service	Description
-pd	Placement Driver for TiDB cluster tikv	Storage node for TiDB tidb	SQL node for TiDB ticdc	TiDB CDC server for tracking DB changes ticdc-setup	Script to automatically create a changefeed for Kafka db-init	Initializes TiDB with tables and a default user kafka	Kafka broker for message streaming kafka-ui	Web UI for monitoring Kafka topics frontend	React or HTML frontend for the Todo App backend	Node.js backend with login & JWT authentication consumer	Node.js consumer application to read DB changes from Kafka
+pd	Placement Driver for TiDB cluster
+tikv	Storage node for TiDB
+tidb	SQL node for TiDB
+ticdc	TiDB CDC server for tracking DB changes
+ticdc-setup	Script to automatically create a changefeed for Kafka
+db-init	Initializes TiDB with tables and a default user
+kafka	Kafka broker for message streaming
+kafka-ui	Web UI for monitoring Kafka topics
+frontend	React or HTML frontend for the Todo App
+backend	Node.js backend with login & JWT authentication
+consumer	Node.js consumer application to read DB changes from Kafka

+---

-Database Initialization
+## Database Initialization
 Check logs for db-init:

 bash